 Q. The fire department serves two fire districts, a municipal area and a rural area, does the fire department have to join the NC State Firemen's Association twice and submit all required forms in duplicate?

-A. 1) If the fire department is 2 in 1, yes.
-Some small municipalities have a fire department owned by the town, which serves the municipal fire district and a rural fire department chartered through the Secretary of State's Office with a Board of Director's to serve the rural fire district.
+A.2) If the fire department is operated by two separate entities sharing one location, yes.
+Both departments must join the NC State Firemen's Association and each must submit required forms.
+For Example: Some small municipalities have a fire department owned by the town, which serves the municipal fire district and a rural fire department chartered through the Secretary of State's Office with a Board of Director's to serve the rural fire district.
 The equipment is housed in one building and the same personnel respond to both fire districts.
 The General Statute clearly states any organized certified/rated fire department shall be a member of the NC State Firemen's Association and meet all General Statute requirements.

 Q. If a fire department member becomes seriously ill, and is not fire related, can the local fund financially assist?